tobiasgg/katacoda-scenarios/python-integration-test/intro.md

 # Integration testing in python using the testcontainers package

-This tutorial aims to show how to perform integration testing between containers in using the python package `testcontainers`.
+In general, large software projects are split up into smaller modules that can be deployed on different containers.
+Since integration testing is an important part of testing the quality of software, being able to test different containers in unison is very important.
+This tutorial aims to show how this can be done using Docker and the python package `testcontainers`.

 You will learn about the following:
 1. Introduction to Integration testing.